noahc3/oreconfig/README.md

 - **Disable Ores**: a string array of blocks to remove ore generation features for.

-The "Disable Ores" array is a string array which stores a list of blocks to disable ore generation for.
+The "Disable Ores" array is a string array which stores a list of blocks to disable existing (non-custom) ore generation for.
 For example, to disable all ore generation for valuable overworld ores in vanilla Minecraft:

 `"Disable Ores" = ["minecraft:coal_ore", "minecraft:iron_ore", "minecraft:gold_ore", "minecraft:redstone_ore", "minecraft:diamond_ore", "minecraft:lapis_ore", "minecraft:emerald_ore"]`